usnistgov/metaschema/website/content/specification/_index.md

 Both field and assembly definitions optionally allow the inclusion of one or more child *flag instances*.

-An assembly definition also has a model which contains a sequence of *model instances*.
-A model instance is an instance of a field or assembly.
+An assembly definition also has a model which contains a sequence of *model instances*, each model instance is an instance being either a field or assembly instance.

 {{<callout>}}
 Within a Metaschema module, the information model implementation consists of assemblies, each of which are composed of more assemblies, field, and flag instances.